Attorney argues for businesses that COVID-19 order is illegal in Columbia, Boone County

 Parry denied knowledge of any potential lawsuit.
 He did express frustration that Browning had not sought the commissioners’ input before issuing her orders.
 He said he wanted Browning and Columbia City Manager John Glascock to ramp up their communication about the orders.

-Woods on Tuesday sent a letter on behalf of at least 29 local businesses and individuals to Mayor Brian Treece, Glascock, Browning and Atwill Tuesday, arguing that Browning lacked legal authority to issue the April 30 order and that it is damaging business in the county.
+Woods on Tuesday sent a letter on behalf of at least 29 local businesses and individuals to Mayor Brian Treece, Glascock, Browning and Atwill, arguing that Browning lacked legal authority to issue the April 30 order and that it is damaging business in the county.

 Those represented say they are happy to comply with Gov. Mike Parson’s statewide order, but they believe the Columbia and Boone County orders go too far.